pingcap/tispark/docs/design/2022-06-15-phyical plan explain.md

 * The output IndexScan of FetchHandleRDD is further refined to IndexRangeScan and TableRowIDScan, indicating that after the IndexScan there is a TableScan for the RowID is scanned after IndexScan.
 * Delete the original Downgrade Fliter content and add Selection to indicate the Selection condition executed in the normal execution process.
 * Add the description information of Index.
-* Add RangeFliter in Range, indicating which conditions are used to build Range.If RangeFilter is empty, it means the scan range is all, otherwise the scan range consists of the conditions in RangeFilter.
+* Add RangeFliter in Range, indicating which conditions are used to build Range.

 ``` sql
 CREATE TABLE `t2` (